francesca-selvaggio/rfm-customer-segmentation/README.md

 * ### New Customer (6%) — Convert or lose

 Recently acquired but low frequency.
-First 90 days are critical for habit formation.
+The first 90 days are critical for habit formation.
 Focus: onboarding sequences, second-purchase incentives.

 * ### Dormant (31%) — Triage

-Large group with mixed value.
+Large group with mixed values.
 Prioritise reactivation only for those with M\_score ≥ 3.
-Suppressing the rest from marketing spend reduces CAC and improves list hygiene.
+Suppressing the rest of the marketing spend reduces CAC and improves list hygiene.

-\---

 ## Limitations

-1. **No product-level data used** — RFM treats all purchases equally regardless of product category or margin.
+1. **No product-level data used** — RFM treats all purchases equally, regardless of product category or margin.
 2. **Single-country bias** — The majority of transactions are UK-based; global segmentation would require country-level normalisation.
 3. **Static snapshot** — RFM is a point-in-time analysis.
 Scores decay over time and require periodic refresh (recommended: monthly).
 4. **NTILE is distribution-sensitive** — Quartile boundaries shift if the dataset composition changes.
 Thresholds should be recalibrated on new data.

-\---

 ## Repository Structure